jordenc/com.onkyo/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 2.0.0***
+- SDKv2 version (so Homey-future-compatible)
+- Zone 3 added (for receivers that support this)
+- Support for DAB, Airplay and Tape (for receivers that support this)
+- New keys UP, DOWN, LEFT, RIGHT, HOME, EXIT (for OSD) added under "Listen mode"
+- Support for Pioneer VSX receivers (such as the Pioneer VSX 932) (untested)

 **Version 1.1.3**
 - Added enter button